rooch-network/rooch-network.github.io/blog/2023-2-14-The-Modular-Evolution-of-Rollup-Layer2.md

 ![Modular Rollup layer2](/blog/modular/modular-rollup-layer2.svg)

 In the above figure, the DA is responsible for saving the Canonical Transaction Chain, and Layer1 is left with an L1ToL2 Transaction Queue to implement message communication between Layer1 and Layer2.
-Users can also write transactions directly to this queue to ensure Layer2's Permissionless that the Sequencer cannot audit users or transactions.
+Users can also write transactions directly to this queue to ensure the  Layer2 is permissionless and that the Sequencer cannot audit users or transactions.

 However, a new problem arises here.
 If the transaction sequence written by the Sequencer into the DA and the transaction sequence executed by the Proposer are inconsistent, how will the arbitration contract judge?
 One solution is to have a cross-chain bridge between the DA chain and the arbitration chain, which verifies the data proof provided by the DA chain in the arbitration contract.
 However, this solution depends on the implementation of cross-chain bridges between the DA and other chains, and the DA solution selection will be restricted.
 Another solution is to introduce Sequence proof.